Key Events in the History of Phoenix Lodge No. 8

 18 June 1825

-The elaborate Masonic gas chandelier that now resides in Phoenix Lodge's dining room is purchased at auction.
+The elaborate Masonic gas chandelier that now resides in Phoenix Lodge No. 8's dining room is purchased at auction.

 24 June 1858